This post contains affiliate links, you can read my full disclosure policy here.

 Everything You Need to Know About Living with Depression

 I’ve been living with depression for as long as I can remember.
 I wanted to compile all of the information I have about living with depression into one ultimate post.
 Feel free to bookmark this post and I will update it as I find new information and resources about living with depression.

 You’re Not Alone

 I get emails from people every day from people who tell me they feel very alone.
 If you’re feeling like this know that you aren’t alone.
-A lot of people are dealing with depression every day and you might not even realize it’s affecting people you know.
+A lot of people are dealing with depression and seasonal depression every day and you might not even realize it’s affecting people you know.
 According to healthline.com, over 16 million adults had a major depressive episode in 2012.
 There’s nothing wrong with you for struggling with your mental health and there’s definitely nothing wrong with asking for help.
 There’s still so much stigma around mental health that a lot of people will end up living with depression in silence because they are too ashamed to get the help that they need.
 Your pain doesn’t serve you and if you’re suffering I urge you to reach out to someone.
 If you don’t feel comfortable telling a friend get a therapist.
 Recovering from depression can be a long road and you should try to create some kind of support system for yourself.

 Symptoms can vary from person to person.
 If you’re looking for more medical information visit this page by the Mayo Clinic.
 Some of the most common symptoms are: